ardanlabs/gotraining/reading/design_guidelines.md

 * Solving problems you don't have, creates more problems you now do.

-* Minimize, simplify and reduce the amount of code required to solve each problem.
-Code that can be reasoned about and does not hide execution costs can be better understood, debugged and performance tuned.

 * If performance matters, you must have mechanical sympathy for how the hardware and operating system work.

+* Minimize, simplify and REDUCE the amount of code required to solve each problem.
+Do less work by not wasting effort.

+* Code that can be reasoned about and does not hide execution costs can be better understood, debugged and performance tuned.

+* Changing data layouts can yield more signifcant performance improvements than changing just the algorithms.

 * Coupling data together and writing code that produces predictable access patterns to the data will be the most performant.